reapermc/wicked-expressions/docs/tutorial/runtime_variables.md

 # Runtime variables

 Ever needed a temporary score, but had to waste time figuring out a name for it?
+Or worse had to make a whole new scoreboard objective?

 Runtime variables offer an easy solution to that!